joseareia/joseareia/README.md

 Please explore the [Achinkad Organisation](https://github.com/Achinkad/) to discover the projects I've developed during both my BSc and MSc courses.

-💬 If you're interested in connecting with me, you can do it by <a href="mailto:jose.apareia@gmail.com">E-mail</a> or [LinkedIn](https://www.linkedin.com/in/joseareia/).
+If you're interested in connecting with me, you can do it by <a href="mailto:jose.apareia@gmail.com">E-mail</a> or [LinkedIn](https://www.linkedin.com/in/joseareia/).

+_P.S.
+If you're interested, you can visit both my Stack Overflow and TeX Exchange profiles._